hkarim/JUCE-Graph-Component/README.md

 ### JUCE Graph Component

-This is a [JUCE Framework](https://www.juce.com) set components that allows drawing a graph by connecting nodes and edges.
+This is a [JUCE Framework](https://www.juce.com) set of components that allows drawing a graph by connecting nodes and edges.

 <img src="https://github.com/hkarim/JUCE-Graph-Component/blob/master/Doc/ss-01.png">